 There are all sorts of shipping agents that would be happy to sign on as your shipping management to make sure your products get to where they are going promptly.

-A lot of inexperienced importers will let the supplier manage all of the shipping and will tell them what port it needs to go to and the shipping address and then will let the supplier figure it out.
+A lot of inexperienced importers will let the supplier manage all of the shipping and will tell them what port it needs to go to and the shipping address and then will allow the supplier to figure it out.

 That can be good or bad.
-It’s good in the sense that it’s one less thing you need to worry about but can be bad because you may end up overpaying for your shipping.
+It's right in the sense that it's one less thing you need to worry about but can be harmful because you may end up overpaying for your shipping.

 Many larger groups have opted to take care of all the shipping arrangements internally so that they have full control over the process and the ultimate cost of getting the goods shipped.